 Add Free Shipping Rate

-If you’re looking to start an online store, I highly recommend that you offer your products to customers with a free delivery option.
+If you’re looking to start an online store, I highly recommend that you offer free shipping on your products.
 You can set this as default from your Shopify account settings.
+Just remember, you will need to factor this into the price of your items if you want to earn a profit after absorbing the shipping costs.

 Go to Shopify Settings > Shipping and delete all shipping zones that are “Domestic”.
 Next, click the “Add shipping zone.”
 If you’re offering free shipping, just type that in and then choose “Rest of world” if you’re ok with shipping to other countries.
 Now go to “Add rate” under the “Price based rates” section and select the ‘Free shipping rate.’